Analysis Stages

 - publication-ready images and other files as output

 Examples of Stage 2 apps are R Shiny web tools that make interactive graphs and tables.
-Once again, the MDI framework does not carry the tools themselves, it provides a common web interface where all MDI apps can be easily loaded.
-Developers provide apps within their tool suites.
+Once again, the MDI framework does not carry the tools themselves, it provides a common web interface where MDI apps from different tool suites can be easily loaded and developed.